Skip to content

 • data– A JSON response payload

-• callback – The function to call after event completion; it is used to send the updated message and context back to the XO Platform.
+• callback – The function to call after event completion; it is used to send the updated message and context back to the Platform.

 var event = data.eventType;